-Documents for the first phase of the call for proposals to link to your "application" on the POPs platform:
+Documents for the first phase of the call for proposals to link to your application on the POPs platform:

-- 1. Letter of Intent (Annex 1). - 2.
-Admin form (Annex 2). - 3.
+- 1. Letter of intent (annex 1). - 2.
+Admin form (annex 2). - 3.
 A copy of the lead applicant's statutes (if in a language other than French or English, a simple translation will be required). - 4.
-Proof of registration of the lead applicant organization, to include their registered address (if in a language other than French or English, a simple translation will be required) - 5.
+Proof of registration of the lead applicant organization, to include their registered address (if in a language other than French or English, a simple translation will be required). - 5.
 Proof that the lead applicant has complied with social and tax duties in the country of registration (e.g. latest URSSAF certificate [body responsible for the collection and distribution of social security contributions] certificate if the lead applicant is registered in France or equivalent available, last tax certificate or equivalent available). - 6.
 Full 2023 financial report (income statement and balance sheet) of the main lead applicant, validated at the General Meeting or any other governance body. - 7.
 The lead application organization's last annual activity report. - 8.
-The lead applicant organization's last validated audit report (if not available during Phase I, please note that this report will be mandatory if you are pre-selected for Phase II). - 9.
-Letters of support from the CCM(s) of the relevant countries (if not available during Phase I, please note that signed letters will be mandatory if pre-selected for Phase II).
+The lead applicant organization's last validated audit report (if not available during Phase I, please note that this report will be mandatory if you are pre-selected for Phase II).

-Documents for the second phase of the call for projects to link in your application on the POPs platform:
+Documents for the second phase of the call for projects to link to your application on the POPs platform:

-- 1. Full project proposal submission form (Annex 1). - 2.
-Logical framework (Annex 2). - 3.
-Activity timeline (Annex 3). - 4.
-The project budget (Annex 4.1) and instructions for use (Annex 4.2). - 5.
-Overview of planned human resources (Annex 5). - 6.
-Risk management table (Annex 6). - 7.
-Lead applicant capacity analysis form (Annex 7). - 8.
-Gender mainstreaming checklist (Annex 8). - 9.
-Monitoring, evaluation and learning needs self-assessment (Annex 9). - 10.
-Lead applicant organization's latest validated audit report (mandatory if not provided in Phase I). - 11.
-Letters of commitment from each of the project implementing partner organizations (mandatory if not provided in Phase I). - 12.
-Letters of support from CCM(s) of the relevant countries (mandatory if not provided in Phase I).
+- 1. Full project proposal submission form (Annex 1) - 2.
+Logical framework (Annex 2) - 3.
+Activity timeline (Annex 3) - 4.
+The project budget (Annex 4.1) and instructions for use (Annex 4.2) - 5.
+Overview of planned human resources (Annex 5) - 6.
+Risk management table (Annex 6) - 7.
+Lead applicant capacity analysis form (Annex 7) - 8.
+Gender mainstreaming checklist (Annex 8) - 9.
+Monitoring, evaluation and learning needs self-assessment (Annex 9) - 10.
+Lead applicant organization's latest validated audit report (mandatory if not provided in Phase I) - 11.
+Letters of commitment from each of the project implementing partner organizations (mandatory if not provided in Phase I) - 12.
+Letters of support from CCM(s) of the relevant countries (mandatory if not provided in Phase I)